The first time Debbie Lorenz and Brett VanSteenwyk stepped inside their Paso Robles home, it was with a flashlight and much trepidation.

 Some of that square footage came from a basement renovation which involved digging into the hillside to make room for a garage, laundry room, wine cellar, two bedrooms and two bathrooms.
-The VanSteenwyks are part-owners of family business Adelaida Cellars, so they took extra care in the design of their wine cellar.
+Lorenz and VanSteenwyk, whose family has an ownership interest in Scientific Drilling and Adelaida Cellars, took extra care in the design of their wine cellar.
 Its features include niches for bottle display, beams made of 150-year-old reclaimed barn wood, a custom tile mural and Adelaida rock salvaged from the home.

 Interior materials were preserved whenever possible.

 In the living room and the octagonal dining room, workers sanded and restained the slash grain Douglas fir wood paneling and trim, keeping the rooms virtually unchanged.
 A knob and tube steel chandelier in the living room that is original to the house was taken down, refinished and rewired.
 Exterior bead board was removed piece by piece, refinished and reinstalled.